Fast & Clean Lifting Of Sinking Floors

-In most cases a sinking floor is isolated to the concrete slab set within a building’s structural walls.
-If this is the case, Geobear can stabilise and in most cases lift the floor back up.
+In most cases, a sinking floor is isolated to the concrete slab set within a building’s structural walls.
+If this is the case, Geobear can stabilise the ground and in most cases lift the floor back up.
 You’ll see a dropping floor as there will be gaps around the skirting or floor tiles may crack.

-Where supporting walls are built off a slab, you may see diagonal cracks in walls in the area where there is most subsidence.
+Where supporting walls are built off a slab, you may see diagonally cracked walls in the area where there is most subsidence.

 What causes my floor to sink?

-Subsidence is often the root cause and can be the result of many differing factors.
-Each factor involves a change that has taken place within the soil beneath, which then allows a movement to take place in the ground.
+Subsidence or settlement is often the root cause and can be the result of many differing factors.
+Each factor involves a change that has taken place within the soil or fills beneath the slab which then allows a movement to take place in the ground.
 For example, when there is an extensive period without rainfall, the clay soil shrinks meaning a slab can sink or settlement can occur where the existing fill compacts over time and the entire slab floor will sink.

 - An extensive period without rain allows the soil to become too dry- contraction

 - Excessive water due to broken pipes (such as water, sewage, stormwater drainage)

 - The removal of resources (liquid, gas or mineral) from the ground

 - Moisture can be removed from the ground by tree roots